-Make the switch: Three tips for moving sectors
+Make the switch: three tips for moving sectors

-Paul Cummins gives his top three tips for in-house lawyers considering a move to a new sector.
+In this article, I set out my three top tips for lawyers considering a move to a new role, particularly if you’re thinking about moving sector.

 1. Be confident

 If you're reading this because you are considering moving sector, then you can make that move and be successful in that new role.
 Any lawyer can embark upon a new area of law or change the sector in which they practise.